hannesdelbeke/brain/books/thomas j frank notes - hyperfocus.md

     - Mozart back-of-the-napkin math:
         - Wrote his first symphony at 8 years old
         - In _This is Your Brain on Music_, Daniel Levitin estimates that Mozart may have started at age 2 and worked 32 hours a week on average.
 At that rate, he’d have already hit the 10k hours of the eponymous 10,000 Hour Rule in order to become an expert.
+> [!NOTE]-
-            - _Note: A main argument of_ [[Range - Why Generalists Triumph in a Specialized World|Range]] _is that the 10k hour rule is not necessarily applicable to everything.
+>A main argument of [[Range - Why Generalists Triumph in a Specialized World|Range]] is that the 10k hour rule is not necessarily applicable to everything.
 Narrow practice in a defined area of discipline yields expertise only when the rules of that discipline are in play.
-When they are taken away, the expertise can melt away because the practitioner has not build skill in adapting to changing circumstances (example: atonal music)._
+When they are taken away, the expertise can melt away because the practitioner has not build skill in adapting to changing circumstances (example: atonal music).

 ## Chapter 10: Working Together